star-inc/butterfly/README.md

 The `<URI>` is a variable, please fill in the URL you hope to fetch the website at first time.

-It will be add into a list that the butterfly will fetch it.
+It will be added into a list that the butterfly will fetch it.

 ### Show the website list